A detailed syllabus helps both instructors and students. It communicates important information about a class:

 • Classroom demeanor or conduct: Instructors should provide their expectations of students’ behavior in the classroom and/or in situations outside of class or in online environments (i.e., use of electronic devices, classroom courtesy, etc.).
 You may also choose to reference the Student Code of Conduct (available in the Student Handbook).
 If you would like to report a student conduct incident in your classroom or office, use the following reporting online form: Student Conduct Incident Report.

 • Communication: Instructors should specify the appropriate channels for official class communication.
 All VSU-related correspondence should be conducted via VSU email addresses for both student and instructor.
-Grades should only be discussed within a password-protected environment such as BlazeVIEW.
+Grades should only be discussed in person or within a password-protected environment such as BlazeVIEW.

 • Intellectual Property Protection: Instructors may want to include a statement such as the following: